NotHarshhaa/devops-environment-toolkit-beginners/README.md

 ## ✨ What This Toolkit Does

-This lightweight toolkit automatically installs and configures all the essential DevOps tools you need to start your journey, without any complex setup or configuration headaches.
+This lightweight toolkit automatically installs and configures all the essential DevOps tools you need to start your learning journey on your local machine, without any complex setup or configuration headaches.
+Perfect for beginners who want to dive into DevOps without spending weeks on environment setup.

 ### 🛠️ Tools Included